 To move the telescope for side-to-side movement, the base swivels in place.
 This type of movement is typical of a Dobsonian-style mount, whether it’s a tabletop or full-size, and is called alt-azimuth motion.

 While this is a simple, portable, and incredibly easy to use setup, it does lack a feature that may be missed.
 There is no threading underneath the base that allows for mounting to a tripod if you wanted that extra height.
 You may have to rig this yourself if it’s a feature you want.

 As a tabletop, it’s designed to be placed on the ground while sitting and looking through the scope or for placing atop a solid surface.
 Orion recommends a milk crate or table.
 If you wanted standing height, you’ll need to bring along a platform that provides it.
 Just remember that seeing quality is greatly affected by its mounting surface.
 As rock solid as a surface you can provide, the more stable your seeing quality can be.

 You may come across the 4.5 Astro and find that you can spend a little more and pull the trigger on a 6” or even 8” Dobsonian.
 It’s a very common move and a worthwhile one if you want the larger aperture and deep-sky seeing benefits.
 However, you will be compromising on field of view, weight, and portability.

 Typically, the larger the mirror and longer the focal length, the longer the tube, the bigger the base, and the heavier the setup is with a narrower field of view.
-The 4.5 is not only a good starting aperture for a beginner, it’s also a great setup for portable use for grab-and-go and instant viewing.
+The 4.5 is not only a good starting aperture for a beginner, it’s also a great telescope for portable use for grab-and-go and instant viewing.
 It’s even a good alternative for larger, mounted models that require more work to hit the road with.